Life is like a train track, full of possibilities and happiness.

 One of the oldest train routes in India, the Darjeeling Himalayan Railway is operational since 1881.
 Steering through steep rolling plains and breathtaking valleys, this train journey promises you an unforgettable ride passing through 505 bridges, over its entire route of 80 km.
 The route runs from New Jalpaiguri railway station in West Bengal to Darjeeling via Siliguri, Kurseong, and Ghum.
 The Darjeeling Himalayan Railway makes steep climbs through a number of reverses and loops, one of the most breathtaking being the Batasia Loop between Ghum and Darjeeling.
 Ghum railway station is India’s highest railway station at an altitude of 2,258 meters.

 Constructed in 1903 as easy access to reach the erstwhile summer capital of British rulers, the Kalka-Shimla toy train passes through verdant valleys lined with pine and oak trees for 96 km through 20 railway stations, 103 tunnels, 800 bridges, and an incredible 900 curves.
 The last tunnel #103 is considered to be the longest and one of the most haunted tunnels in India.
 This incredible journey lasts for around five hours.

 Nilgiri Mountain Railway, Tamil Nadu

-The 46 kms route starting from Mettupalayam in Coimbatore to Ooty via Coonoor was completed in 1908 after a rigorous hard-work through thick and hilly forests.
+The 46 km route starting from Mettupalayam in Coimbatore to Ooty via Coonoor was completed in 1908 after rigorous hard work through thick and hilly forests.
 The train meanders through lush green valleys and steep curves consisting of 250 bridges and 16 tunnels.
 Nilgiri Mountain Railway is famous for the song Chaiyya Chaiyya from Dil Se.
 You can experience this bliss on your holiday to Ooty.